voigtstefan/lobsteR/README.md

 library(lobsteR)
 ```

-Connect to Lobster using your credentials
+Connect to Lobster using your credentials.

 ``` r
 account_login <- account_login(